 Orthodontic Treatment Options

 No two mouths are the same and that’s why the orthodontic treatment option that is best for you may not necessarily suit someone else.
 At Smile Solutions, we have on hand an experienced team of six dedicated specialist orthodontists who will advise on, and perform, your treatment.
-We offer complimentary consultations with any one of our Dental Board–registered specialists.
+We offer complimentary consultations for all types of orthodontic treatment.
 Book by phoning 13 13 96 or submit an enquiry using the form on page.

 We treat patients ranging in age from six to 80.
 The treatment options we offer include Invisalign, conventional braces, clear external braces and internal lingual braces.

 Invisalign offers a virtually invisible way to straighten your teeth and improve your smile without the need for fixed braces.
 The position of your teeth is gradually adjusted over time by a series of clear, removable aligners, instead of fixed brackets and wires.
 The gentle nature of this treatment makes it an appealing option for many people.
 Other popular features are the fact that no one will know you are wearing the aligners, and that you can easily remove them for eating, cleaning and special occasions.

 Before having Invisalign treatment with Smile Solutions, one of our specialist orthodontists will assess you for suitability and provide you with a detailed outline of the process.
 This will give you an approximate timeframe, including an allowance for any general dental work that will be required beforehand.
 During your Invisalign treatment, you will need to visit your orthodontist every 6 to 8 weeks to review your progress and collect your next set of aligners.